-- Total organic carbon (TOC) has no health effects, however, TOC provides a medium for the formation of disinfection byproducts (DBPs). - TT is equal to or less than 0.3 NTU in 95% of samples each month. - Radionuclides are sampled every nine years.
-This data represents the most recent test results. - Lead and copper are sampled every three years during the summer.
-There were no results for copper or lead that exceeded the action limits (AL) in 2015.
-New sampling is scheduled in 2018. - These contaminants are not currently regulated by the EPA.
-More information can be found at https://www.epa.gov/dwucmr/learn-about-unregulated-contaminant-monitoring-rule. - Detectable amounts of these contaminants were reported for the 10/12/16 quarterly sample.
-Repeat samples were all non-detect.
+- 1Lead and copper are sampled every three years during the summer.
+There were no results for copper or lead that exceeded the action limits (AL) in 2018.
+New sampling is scheduled in 2021. - 2 Total organic carbon (TOC) has no health effects, however, TOC provides a medium for the formation of disinfection byproducts (DBPs). - 3TT is equal to or less than 0.3 NTU in 95% of samples each month.

-Notice of Violation: In March 2017 the City received a violation for not reporting enough samples during the sampling period.
-Upon notification, sampling schedules were updated.
-No adverse health risks are associated with this violation.
+- 4 These contaminants are not currently regulated by the EPA.
+More information can be found at epa.gov/dwucmr/fourth-unregulated-contaminant-monitoring-rule. - 5 Results from the 5/16/18 sample showed detection, however all repeat samples were non-detect - 6 Detectable amounts of these contaminants were reported for the 10/12/16 quarterly sample.
+Repeat samples were all non-detect. - Notice of Violation: In May 2018, the City received a violation for late submission of a report.
+Upon notification the information was submitted.
+At no time was the public health at risk due to the violation.